Ramarren/cells/README.txt

   * MCL

 One of the Cells tests fails with CMUCL.
-This appears to be caused by a bug in its CLOS implementation, but has not been investigated in great depth.
+This appears to be caused by a bug in CMUCL's  CLOS implementation, but has not been investigated in great depth.

 Cells is believed to work with Corman CL, but has not been recently